Alekya8143/CodeAlpha_ObjectDetection/README.md

- 🚀 AI Object Detection & Tracking System
+CodeAlpha - Object Detection using AI

- CodeAlpha Internship Project

 📌 Project Overview

-This project implements a **Real-Time AI Object Detection & Tracking System** using YOLOv8 and OpenCV.
+This project implements Object Detection using Artificial Intelligence.
-The system detects multiple objects through a webcam and assigns unique tracking IDs while monitoring performance metrics.
+The model can detect and identify objects from images or video in real time.

+Object detection is widely used in:

+->Self-driving cars
+->Security surveillance
+->Smart traffic systems
+->Face recognition systems
+This project was completed as part of the CodeAlpha Artificial Intelligence Internship.

 🎯 Features

 * ✅ Real-time object detection
 * ✅ Object tracking with unique IDs